 SECTION 2.7 Assumption of Liabilities and Obligations.
 As of the Closing Date, Buyer shall assume and undertake to pay, discharge and perform the Assumed Liabilities and, to the extent set forth in Section 4.7(b), accrued vacation for certain employees of Seller hired by Buyer.
-All other obligations and liabilities of Seller, including (i) the Excluded Liabilities, (ii) obligations or liabilities under any Assumed Contract, Licenses, Personal Property or Acquired Software for which a Consent, if required, has not been obtained as of the Closing, and (iii) all of the costs of employee compensation relating to the Products Business not specifically assumed by Buyer and properly attributable to or accruable on account of service with the Seller through 11:59 p.m. on the Closing Date (including all Taxes and related contributions and sick pay and all group medical, dental or death benefits for expenses incurred, related to or arising from, events occurring on or prior to 11:59 p.m. on the Closing Date, or death or disability occurring on or prior to 11:59 p.m. on the Closing Date) whether reported by the Closing Date or thereafter, shall remain and be the obligation and liability solely of Seller.
+All other obligations and liabilities of Seller, including (i) the Excluded Liabilities, (ii) obligations or liabilities under any Assumed Contract, Licenses, Personal Property or Acquired Software for which a Consent, if required, has not been obtained as of the Closing, and (iii) all of the costs of employee compensation relating to the Products Business not specifically assumed by Buyer and properly attributable to or accruable on account of service with the Seller through 11:59 p.m. on the Closing Date (including all Taxes and related contributions and sick pay and all group medical, dental or death benefits for expenses incurred, related to or arising from, events occurring on or prior to 11:59 p.m. on the Closing Date) whether reported by the Closing Date or thereafter, shall remain and be the obligation and liability solely of Seller.